skull image of temporal bone rotating

 • Mandibular foramina present on medial surfaces of the rami.

-• Two mental foramina on the outer lateral surfaces of the body.
+• Two mental foramina on the outer lateral surfaces of the body that provide openings for a sensory nerve that supplies the chin.

-🧭 Open these interactives in a separate browser tab so you can view the models while reading the bone descriptions above.
+💡 Tip: Open these tools in a separate browser tab or on your phone so you can explore while reviewing bone descriptions provided above.

 📌 What to look for while exploring: